ethier-lab/AxoNet-fiji/README.md

 6. Monitor the **Console** window for the program's message log

 7. Read **"AxoNet Output Explanation.pdf"** in the repository to interpret your results

+Note: You may also install AxoNet by manually adding the contents of the "jar files" folder of this repository to the plugins folder inside your Fiji/ImageJ folder

 ### Dependencies: